Tour II – Missouri/Nauvoo/Winter Quarters Tours

 Mt.
 Pisgah Monument & Wagon Ride!

-Iowa Council Bluffs: Built entirely of Cottonwood logs.
-Brigham Young was sustained here as the president of the LDS Church in 1848 after returning from the Salt Lake Valley.
-That same year, a much-humbled Oliver Cowdery made the long, hard journey here to beg to be re-admitted to the Church in front of a thousand wary saints.
-He was baptized outside nearby in Indian Creek by Orson Hyde.
+Council Bluffs, Iowa: Re-built Kanesville Tabernacle made entirely of Cottonwood logs.
+Brigham Young was sustained here as the president of the Church in 1848 after a return from the Salt Lake Valley.
+That same year, a much-humbled Oliver Cowdery made the long, hard journey here to beg to be re-admitted to the Church in front of a thousand saints.
+He was baptized nearby in Indian Creek by Orson Hyde.

 |Tour Number||# Days||Depart||Return||Price if One per room||Price each if Two per room||Price each if Three per room||Price each if Four per room||Special Features||Tour Hosts*|